 Oundle does not have a large endowment and fee income is rightly applied to educating and nurturing the children of today.
 We rely on a long-standing tradition of philanthropy to help us extend opportunities through Bursary funding, and to carry out vital developments.
-Every major facility from which pupils benefit today, including the Great Hall, the Chapel, the Cripps Library, the Adamson Centre, the Stahl Theatre, the Pickard Fives Courts, SciTec and the Patrick Engineering Centre, as well as the JM Mills Pavilion, has only been made possible through philanthropy of the Oundle community.
+Every major facility from which pupils benefit today, including the Great Hall, the Chapel, the Cripps Library, the Adamson Centre, the Stahl Theatre, the Pickard Fives Courts, SciTec and the Patrick Engineering Centre, as well as the JM Mills Pavilion and most recently the new Sports Centre, has only been made possible through philanthropy of the Oundle community.

-Dual use has been factored into the development to ensure that there will be year round community and sports club access to the new facilities.
-The plans include a new sports centre which will accommodate a new fifty metre swimming pool, an eight court hall offering adaptable playing space for a range of sports, as well as the opportunity for whole school assemblies through use of retractable bleacher seating, a separate fitness suite with seventy stations, a dedicated dance studio and three further multipurpose studios.
+The multi-functional space accommodates a new fifty metre swimming pool with a submersible boom and movable floor, an eight court hall offering adaptable playing space for a range of sports, as well as the opportunity for whole School assemblies through use of retractable bleacher seating.
+In addition there is a fully equipped fitness suite, a dedicated dance studio, three further multi-purpose studios and a café.

 Completed in two phases from 2004 – 2016, the SciTec facility hosts world class laboratories in the Stringer Biology Department, as well as advanced, industry-standard technologies in the Patrick Engineering Centre.
 The development was made possible by nearly £8m in donations from OOs, parents and supporters, in addition to support from the Grocers’ Company and other institutional funders.